rlindgren/aidk/website/docs/guides/fork-spawn.md

 />
 ```

-You can also use children instead of the `agent` prop:
+You can also use children instead of the `root` prop:

 ```tsx
 <Fork waitUntilComplete={true} onComplete={(result) => {}}>